mehedithedue/next-with-react-query/README.md

 This is demo next js app with react-query
 ## Getting Started

+First, copy the `.env.example` file content to `env.local` file.

-First, run the development server:
+Then, run the command

 ```bash
 npm run dev